Power dynamics is defined as the study of how power is negotiated in social exchanges.

 Equally, the student of power dynamics are not the kind of people who engage in bullying, and are the ones who are most likely to offer help in socially challenging situations or when under social assault.

 The reason why power dynamics is in good part an “underworld” discipline can be well explained through, guess what?

 Power dynamics offer a great opportunity for virtue signalers.

 By making a big show of rejecting power strategies, the person who publicly scorns power dynamics seeks to conspicuously advertise his kindness, pro-sociality, and “superiority” to what he deems “unworthy knowledge”.

-2. Power dynamics authors make easy targets for a quick power grabs
+2. Power dynamics authors make easy targets for manipulative power grabs